 About Georgia Adopt-A-Stream

 Georgia Adopt-A-Stream (AAS) is the state's volunteer water quality monitoring program.
-The program engages citizen scientists all across Georgia and beyond in water protection activities through a series of educational workshops, training individuals on the physical, chemical and biological health of their waterways.
+Since 1993, the program has engaged citizen scientists all across Georgia and beyond in water protection activities through a series of educational workshops, which train individuals on the physical, chemical and biological health of their waterways.
 AAS is one of the outreach and education programs of the Non-Point Source Program in the Watershed Protection Branch of the Georgia Environmental Protection Division.
 The program is funded by a Section 319(h) Grant (Clean Water Act).

 Georgia Adopt-A-Stream has five program goals that we encourage you to ADOPT!

 - Increase public Awareness of the State's non-point source pollution and water quality issues